-Warwickshire site manager named as Best in the Country for Quality
+Warwickshire Site Manager named as best in the country for quality

 With site managers passing on their skills and industry knowledge to their teams and mentoring assistant site managers, the awards help to drive up quality standards across the industry.

-John Reddington, Managing Director at David Wilson Homes East Midlands, said: “We’re so proud of James for achieving this prestigious Pride in the Job Quality award.
-It’s amazing news for both the team at Callendar Farm and for our customers.
+Helen Lewis, Managing Director at Barratt and David Wilson Homes Mercia said: “We’re so proud of Jamie for achieving this prestigious Pride in the Job Quality award.
+It’s amazing news for both the team at Heritage Grange and for our customers.

 “To have won more awards than any other housebuilder for 20 years in a row is an incredible achievement and underlines our commitment to building the very best new homes for our customers.”